How to Detect Basement Drainage Problems

 • Water pooling in landscaping areas

-Standing water and saturated soil increase pressure against basement walls and are strong confirmation that drainage is not functioning properly.
+Standing water and saturated soil increase pressure against basement walls and are strong signs that drainage is not functioning properly.

 During rainfall, pay attention to how water moves across your property.